seanthw/st_dynamic_product_label_print/README.md

 ### Method 1: Printing Specific Product Variants

-This is the most common method for printing labels for specific items.
+This is the most common method for printing labels for for specific items.

 1. Navigate to the **Inventory** module.
 2. Go to **Products -> Product Variants**.